IamTheHttp/planet-escape/readme.md

 ##ChangeLog
 [V] - Done
 [VT] - Done and has automated tests

+###
+29/12/2018
+[V] GamePlay - Create 10 levels for the game - https://iamhttp.myjetbrains.com/youtrack/issue/PE-98
+[V] Bug - Cannot click to reply maps in the middle of the campaign (say I'm in level 3, I can't play level 2) [V] UI - Changed the order of the buttons in the end game modal, "New Game" is now the first item

 ### 28/12/2018
 [V] CSS Refactoring, it's a messy mess out here!